 Love a good, scary ghost story?
 Lucky you.
 Malaysia, being a melting pot of different races and cultures, has an abundance of spooky tales to tell all night, in the dark.
-We have all heard many scary stories and perverse tales passed on through word of mouth, one generation to the other.
-From the scariest evil spirits to the spookiest places where these supernatural beings have been sighted, here are five scary folklores most Malaysians would have heard of at some point in their lives.
+We have all heard many horror stories and spine-chilling tales passed on through word of mouth, one generation to the other.
+From the most malevolent evil spirits to the creepiest places where these supernatural beings have been sighted, here are five scary ghost stories in Malaysia that most of us would have heard of at some point in our lives.

 This female ghost dressed in a flowy white dress is said to be the spirit of someone who committed suicide or murdered and was dressed in red for her funeral to seek revenge.
 She has similar traits with her Malay “sister”, the pontianak.
 She will scare the ladies but is very vengeful towards men.
 Ironically, Nan Gui, the male counterpart of Nu Gui is rarely spoken about or sighted.

 ‘Dracula’ to ‘Thirst’: The Best Vampire Movies That Are Bloody Terrifying